RV 101 Dealer - Customer RV Walk Through RV Orientation® Online Video Training Program

 RV orientation video is a class Mark Polk of RV Education 101 gives, similar to an RV dealer’s class given to the consumer after an RV is sold.
 Mark's term RV orientation® video can be used interchangeably with the term RV walk-through video.

 Our RV Orientation video program should be viewed prior to the RV dealer's staff giving the RV customer the RV dealer walk-through.
-This way, the customer is already familiar with how the RV systems work, cutting down on time, questions and follow-up calls to the dealership.
+This way, the new owner is already familiar with how the RV systems work, cutting down on time, questions and follow-up calls to the dealership.

-What kind of online training will I receive?
+What kind of online RV training will I receive?

 To assist you in being better prepared for any and all camping scenarios you receive a bonus RV course titled "RV essential items" highlighting and demonstrating what products you will need to make all of your camping experiences more enjoyable.
 Most of these RV essential items are available at your local RV dealership.
-A certificate of completion is a part of both the orientation and the towing courses.
 If the customer completes the course in it's entirety, a certificate will be generated.
-The customer can print this certificate as proof of completion.
+The customer can print this certificate as proof of completing the training.

 To get started Click on Enroll, enter the coupon code your RV Dealer gave you and start your RV education right now!